 Conway is a tiny city located in the state of Missouri.
 With a population of 735 people and just one neighborhood, Conway is the 381st largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Conway is generally considered to be a blue-collar town.
-50.84% of the Conway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Conway, you'll notice that it is more blue-collar than most other communities in America.
+50.84% of Conway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Conway is a city of production and manufacturing workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Conway who work in sales jobs (8.40%), food service (7.56%), and office and administrative support (7.14%).

 Conway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.